Car Manufacturer Insurance Programs: Tesla, GM, and OEM Coverage

 Frequently Asked Questions

 Q: Is Tesla Insurance cheaper than traditional car insurance?
 Tesla Insurance can be significantly cheaper for safe drivers — potentially 20–60% below market rates — thanks to the monthly Safety Score system.
 However, drivers with aggressive habits may pay more than they would with a standard carrier.
-It's important to compare quotes from multiple insurers before committing, as traditional rates vary widely by ZIP code and driving history.
+Third-party competitors like Lemonade now also offer pay-per-mile Tesla policies with up to 50% off for FSD-engaged miles, launched in Arizona and Oregon in early 2026 with more states planned.
+Always compare quotes from multiple insurers before committing, as traditional rates vary widely by ZIP code and driving history.

 Q: Should I switch to my car manufacturer's insurance program?
-It depends on your driving habits and priorities.
-If you're a consistently safe driver who values seamless claims handling and guaranteed OEM parts, a manufacturer program could offer significant value.
-If you drive occasionally, have a unique coverage need, or want to shop across many providers for the best rate, a traditional insurer may still be the smarter choice.
-Always compare at least 3–4 quotes, including your OEM option, before deciding.
+It depends on your driving habits, privacy comfort level, and what states you're eligible in.
+If you're a consistently safe driver who values seamless claims handling and guaranteed OEM parts, a manufacturer program could offer significant savings — Tesla has now expanded to 14 states as of early 2026.
+However, be aware of the FTC's landmark January 2026 action against GM/OnStar — a clear signal that regulators are scrutinizing how OEM programs collect and share your driving data.
+Always compare at least 3–4 quotes, including your OEM option and third-party telematics programs, before deciding.

 Compare Car Insurance Rates in Ohio